 In this tutorial, I’m using BurpSuite to grab cookie information from a user and feed it into an SQL injection attack using sqlmap.
 To perform this test attack, I’m using the Damn Vulnerable Web App (DVWA) as a SQL injection vulnerable web site/database.
+This is a free application you can download for testing.
 As a prerequisite, the reader should have at least a basic understanding of SQL statements and database management systems.

 Interception proxies, like Burp Suite, are great for improving security because they provide extraordinary insight into user browsing behavior since they serve as an intermediary devices between the user and a requested resource, such as a Web page hosted by a Web server.
 However, Burp Suite is more than just a proxy.
 It’s also used to analyze web applications for vulnerabilities.
 But, when used in Proxy mode, Burp Suite provides an easy-to-use GUI that enables the user to inspect network traffic before either forwarding it or dropping it.

 I’m using the Burp Suite Community Edition version 1.7.36, which comes pre-installed in Kali Linux.